-So here is the part 2 of baking basics much delayed then I would like it to be but life is a little upside down these days :( Nothing seems to be in place and hence the delay in this post, I duly apologize for the delay specially to Chandu who has threatened to kill me if the post doesn't come up soon ;-)
+So here is the part 2 of baking basics.
+This post is much delayed than I would like it to be, but life is a little upside down these days 🙁 Nothing seems to be in place and hence the delay in this post, I duly apologize for the delay specially to Chandu who has threatened to kill me if the post doesn’t come up soon 😉

-So we spoke about the Ovens etc in the last post, today lets talk about the other equipment you would need to start, the must haves and the wants.
+So we spoke about the Ovens in the last post.
+Today, lets talk about the other equipment you would need to start, the must haves and the wants.

-One also needs measuring cups for measuring dry ingredients like flour, cocoa powder, grains, sugar etc. The measurements which come normally are 1/4 cup.
-1/3 cup, 1/2 cup and 1 cup.
+One also needs measuring cups for measuring dry ingredients like flour, cocoa powder, grains and sugar.
+The measurements which come normally are 1/4 cup, 1/3 cup, 1/2 cup and 1 cup.

-The third kind of ingredient one could have is liquid ingredients likes milk, oil, water, one would need a measuring jar for it, which is typically marked with ml, fl oz and cup measurements and that's more or less all one would need.
-A simple one that u get in market would do well but incase you want to go fancy check out this OXO one and if you are going to US get me one too ;-)
+The third kind of ingredient one could have to use in baking are liquid ingredients likes milk, oil and water.
+One would need a measuring jar for it, which is typically marked with ml, fl oz and cup measurements and that’s more or less all one would need.
+A simple one that you get in market would do well but in case you want to go fancy check out this OXO one and if you are going to US, get me one too 😉

-Kitchen Weighing Scales Though in most cases the measuring cups and spoons will do as you start baking more you will realise the real need and value of a kitchen scale.
-Though a lot of recipes are mentioned in cups and spoons there are whole lot of recipes out there in weight and though we can get an approximate of cup to weight measurement its what it is an approximation and can sometimes result in quite a mess up of the recipe.
-So may be I won't put weighing scale as a must have it certainly is the requirement.
+Kitchen Weighing Scales : Though in most cases the measuring cups and spoons will do as you start baking, more you will realise the real need and value of a kitchen scale.
+Though a lot of recipes are mentioned in cups and spoons, there are whole lot of recipes out there in weight.
+We can surely get an approximate of cup to weight measurement, but it is an approximation and can sometimes result in quite a mess up of the recipe.
+So may be, I won’t put weighing scale as a must, have it certainly is the requirement.

 So we know how to measure our ingredients now, so what next mixing?
 Lets see what all we’ll need for that.